-To ensure that the interests of executives are aligned with the interests of shareholders, AGF adopted share ownership guidelines for its executives in November 2006.
-The Company amended these guidelines in fiscal 2013 to reflect the current organizational structure, compensation programs and leadership roles.
-The share ownership guidelines provide that the value of Class B Non-Voting Shares (excluding stock options) held by AGF executives should equal a multiple of their base salary.
-New executives are required to meet the requirements within five years following the commencement of their employment as an executive of the Company.
-The minimum share ownership requirements for the NEOs as of November 30, 2021 are set out below:
+To ensure that the interests of executives are aligned with the interests of shareholders, AGF adopted share ownership guidelines for its executives since November 2006.
+The share ownership guidelines provide that the value of Class B Non-Voting Shares and Employee Share Unit Plan units (currently RSUs) and Deferred Share Units held by AGF executives should equal a multiple of their base salary.
+Stock option values are excluded in determining the executive ownership.
+Newly appointed executives are required to meet the requirements within five years following the commencement of their employment as an executive of the Company.
+The minimum share ownership requirements as of November 30, 2022 for current NEOs are set out below:

-Named Executive Officer Minimum Ownership Requirement (as multiple of base salary) Minimum Ownership Requirement (1) Requirement Met?
-Blake C. Goldring Executive Chairman 5 times \$2,750,000 Yes Kevin McCreadie CEO and CIO 5 times \$4,000,000 Yes Judy G. Goldring President 3 times \$1,200,000 Yes Adrian Basaraba SVP and CFO 2 times \$700,000 Yes Chris Jackson 2 times \$650,000 Yes
+Named Executive Officer Minimum Ownership Requirement (as multiple of base salary) Minimum Ownership Requirement (1)(2) Requirement Met?
+Blake C. Goldring Executive Chairman 5 times \$2,750,000 Yes Kevin McCreadie CEO and CIO 5 times \$4,000,000 Yes Judy G. Goldring President 3 times \$1,200,000 Yes Ash Lawrence Head of Private Capital 2 times \$950,000 Yes

-(1) For the purpose of determining the minimum share ownership requirements, the NEOs base salary as of November 30, 2021 was multiplied by the minimum share ownership requirement multiple.
+(1) For the purpose of determining the minimum share ownership requirements, the NEOs base salary as of November 30, 2022 was multiplied by the minimum share ownership requirement multiple.